otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 - The Prekey Server hands out expired Prekey Ensembles.
 - The Prekey Server hands out Prekey Messages that have been used.
 - The Prekey Server reports incorrect number of stored Prekey Ensembles.

-Furthermore, there can be a reduction in forward secrecy if one party maliciously drains another party's prekey messages.

 Notice that the security of the non-Interactive DAKE (XZDH) in the OTRv4 specification does not require trusting the Prekey Server.
 However, if we allow